Driving lessons in Hull

 Enter your postcode above to see lesson pricing in your local area of Hull.

 Hull is one of our favourite cities, especially since its time as the UK City of Culture 2017.
 We hasten to add: it’s also a great place to learn to drive!
 It’s got every kind of road you’ll need to become a true allrounder, from busy city streets to quiet rural lanes.
-With a Midrive instructor at your side, you’ll be passing your test in no time.

 When you start out you’ll likely stick to quiet, residential areas, to master the basics.
 Areas like Sutton-on-Hull, with its wide streets and lack of traffic, is perfect for learning moving off and stopping, signalling, and steering.
 Don’t worry if that’s far from home though, there are plenty of places around Hull that can substitute.